AndyITZ1/revnotes/WeeklyNotes/Week7.md

 ### What is Continuous Deployment?
 - **Continuous Deployment** is the process of deploying software to production environments as long as changes are tested for stability and correctness, and this testing is done automatically.
 When **Continuous Deployment** is achieved (after Continuous Delivery), every committed change to the code base creates and deploys a new build to the production environment.
 - This is the ultimage goal for establishing "a true DevOps" pipeline as it ensures all steps for creating a product including code creation, testing, building and deployment are automated and work seamlessly together.
+- **Continuous deployment is the automated process of deploying code to production environments immediately upon the ensurance that the software source code and build has tested for stability and correctness automatically.**

 ### What are risks/costs to Continuous Deployment?
 - Creating/Establishing a Continuous Deployment pipeline requires a more substantial investment in the engineering and testing culture